 Medical/Graduate School Assistance Program

 The objective of the IEEF is to award a scholarship to a qualified and exemplary individual seeking entry to medical or graduate school to become a physician or career scientist.
-The scholarship award will be up to $65,000 per year to cover the costs of tuition and is renewable for up to 4 years based on good standing.
+The scholarship award will be up to $65,000 total that will be divided among 3 qualified candidates per year to cover the costs of tuition and is renewable for up to 4 years based on good standing.

 Selection will be based on submitted documents and an in-person interview.

 At this time, the IMSMP has partnered with MENTORING IN MEDICINE to assist with the application and candidate selection process.

 In addition, the scholarship is currently secured for the academic years from 2021 - 2025.

 Lynne Holden, MD

 E-mail: email@example.com (please write IEEF Scholarship in the subject)